 Concrete countertop expert Buddy Rhodes, of Buddy Rhodes Studio in San Francisco, has been experimenting with sealers for years.
 All have their pros and cons.
 He has settled on using a penetrating sealer, then a water-based topical sealer that provides a satin finish rather than a high-gloss sheen.
 A beeswax paste is the “sacrificial” coating on top of that.

 “There are stronger sealers out there, but they take a long time to set up and they’re hard to apply and they’re toxic,” he says.
 “So this one’s a nice balance — it’s easy to apply and friendly to the homeowners.”

 He says maintenance is basically the same for all three finishes.
-He recommends homeowners apply his food-grade beeswax topping every month or two to protect the sealer, prevent stains and provide a pleasant patina.
-Also, clean up spills quickly and use a cutting board because the sealer is not completely scratch-proof, he says.
+He recommends homeowners apply his food-grade beeswax topping every month or two.
+This protects the sealer, prevents stains and provides a pleasant patina.
+Also, clean up spills quickly and use a cutting board because the sealer isn’t completely scratch-proof, he says.

-He says contractors tend to have their favorites, but he’s a believer in using a thin but strong layer of epoxy topped with a urethane with performance capabilities of 10,000 psi to provide a scratch-proof sheen (matte or gloss) that resists stains from coffee, ketchup, wine and other foods.
+He says contractors tend to have their favorites, but he believes in using a thin but strong layer of epoxy topped with a urethane with performance capabilities of 10,000 psi.
+This provides a scratch-proof sheen (matte or gloss) that resists stains from coffee, ketchup, wine and other foods.
 “With the proper sealers, they’re almost bulletproof,” he says.

 “If they can’t answer that question, either demand that they make it food-safe, or go to Google and find a product that is,” she says.
 That goes not just for the sealants, but the colorants too.